HardlyDifficult/Tutorials/Chapter2.md

  - Add **DeathEffectSpawn** to the character (this will automatically add a **DeathEffectManager** as well).
    - Assign the Explosion prefab to 'Game Object To Spawn'.

 <hr></details><br>
 <details><summary>What did that do?</summary>

 DeathEffectSpawn will spawn in another GameObject when the entity it's on dies.
 In this case, we spawn the explosion when the character dies:

 <img src="http://i.imgur.com/XhhkRpC.gif" width=150px />

+This component starts DeathEffects for a GameObject, which in turn will destroy the GameObject, after a period of time.
+We use it on the explosion to prevent a memory leak by deleting it's GameObject after the explosion itself is no longer visible.

 <hr></details>
 <details><summary>What's bounds represent?</summary>